Inari Medical

 Acquisition in 2011

-Memometal Technologies specializes in the design, development, manufacturing, and marketing of surgical implants for orthopedic procedures.
-The company focuses on creating implants made from shape memory alloys, which are specifically tailored for surgeries involving the foot, ankle, hand, and wrist.
-By leveraging advanced materials, Memometal Technologies aims to enhance the performance and effectiveness of orthopedic surgery, providing innovative solutions for medical professionals and patients alike.
+Memometal Technologies specializes in the design, development, manufacture, and marketing of surgical implants specifically for orthopedic procedures.
+The company focuses on creating implants using shape memory alloys, which are particularly suited for surgeries involving the foot, ankle, hand, and wrist.
+By leveraging advanced materials and innovative design, Memometal Technologies aims to enhance surgical outcomes and improve patient care within the orthopedic field.

 Orthovita